mikeizbicki/cmc-csci143/topic_06_schema_design/README.md

         1. null values consume 0 bytes disk space
             1. postgres knows they're not present due to the null bitmap

-        1. every type has an "alignment", which specifies hardware addresses the type is allowed to start on
-            1. required due to hardware implementation details
-            1. similar to byte alignment in C structs
-            1. every hardware address is represented by a 64-bit (8-byte) integer
-            1. for fixed-width types, the type is typically required to "align" onto a hardware address satisfying the following formula:
-               ```
-               size in byte % 8
-               ```
-               but not always
         1. to find information about a type, use the query
            ```
            select typname,typalign,typlen from pg_type;